weinbusch/yaml-parser/README.md

-# A YAML parser for python
+# A YAML parser for Python

 ## Usage